shriansh1625/shriansh1625/README.md

 ### 🚀 About Me

 -   🔭 I’m currently contributing to open-source projects at **GirlScript Summer of Code (GSSOC)** and building AI-powered web applications like the **AI-Nexus-Platform**.
--   🌱 I’m deepening my skills in **cloud architecture, cybersecurity, and advanced machine learning models**.
+-   🌱 I’m deepening my skills in **Agile, Cloud Architecture, Cybersecurity, Andriod Development, AI Integrated Applications and advanced Machine Learning Models**.
 -   👯 I’m looking to collaborate on **Open Source projects related to AI/ML or Full-Stack Web Development.**
--   💬 Ask me about **C++, JavaScript, TensorFlow.js, Firebase, Tailwind CSS, and System Design**.
+-   💬 Ask me about **C++, JavaScript, TensorFlow.js, Firebase, Tailwind CSS, Andriod Development, Artificial Engineering and System Design**.
--   📫 How to reach me: **omshriansh16@gmail.com**.
+-   📫 How to reach me:
+  -    **Gmail** - **omshriansh16@gmail.com** , **My Website - https://synapsoul-website.vercel.app/** , **LinkidIn - https://www.linkedin.com/in/shriansh-vikram-singh-8a7938231**
 -   ⚡ Fun fact: **The first computer bug was a real moth stuck in a relay!**

 ---